Sun Liang: Sun Chen's regency

 In 257, at the age of 14, Sun Liang began to personally handle some important matters of state.
 He established a personal guard corps that he trained with every day, consisting of 3,000 young relatives of soldiers between 15 and 18 led by brave relatives of officers, stating that he intended to grow up with them.
 Sun Chen began to be somewhat apprehensive of the young emperor who was asking awkward questions, with Sun Liang showing signs of discontent at simply being required to rubber stamp rather than rule as his father had.

 There was a problem with his cousin Sun Ji, son of Sun Ba, who served in the palace and was arrested for stealing a horse.
-Sun Liang asked Diao Xuan what the punishment for this was, he was informed it was death but Diao Xuan thought given Sun Ba had been executed while young, Sun Liang might show pity.
+Sun Liang asked Diao Xuan what the punishment for this was; he was informed it was death.
+But, Diao Xuan thought that given Sun Ba had been executed while young, Sun Liang might show pity.
 Sun Liang wanted to spare Sun Ji but did not wish to undermine the law by favouring a relative and gratefully seized upon Diao Xuan's suggestion of an amnesty for those in the palace.

 Two sources tell a tale of Sun Liang's intelligence at that age.
-In the Wuli, by contemporary Hu Chong who served Wu and had access to the imperial archives, tells of Sun Liang asking for honey to go with his plums but when it was brought to him, there were rat droppings in it.
+In the Wu Li, by contemporary Hu Chong who served Wu and had access to the imperial archives, tells of Sun Liang asking for honey to go with his plums but when it was brought to him, there were rat droppings in it.
 Sun Liang interrogated the eunuch assigned to bring the honey and the official in charge of managing the storehouse, both denied responsibility.
 Rather than have them both arrested and a full investigation start, the young Emperor broke open the droppings and, on seeing they were dry inside, knew they had only recently been added, and it was the eunuch to blame.
 Liu Song historian Pei Songzhi notes that had the eunuch added feces to the honey then it would have got wet anyway so the story isn't realistic but to display Sun Liang's intelligence.
 The alternative account is the Jiangbiao zhuan by Jin official Yu Pu, who collected tales in the area after Wu's fall, which tells of Sun Liang sending the eunuch to collect sugarcane that had been sent from Jiaozhi (modern day Vietnam) from the storehouse.
-An expensive process of refinement for sugar at the time and quite rare.
+(Note: An expensive process of refinement for sugar at the time and quite rare.)
 Given the eunuch had been sent with a silver bowl and a lid, the Emperor was surprised to discover rat droppings when it was presented with the eunuch accusing the official of being negligent.
-Sun Liang summoned the storehouse official and asked if the eunuch had a grudge, on turning out the official had rejected a past request from the eunuch, Sun Liang's suspicions about the eunuch were confirmed.
+Sun Liang summoned the storehouse official and asked if the eunuch had a grudge.
+As it turned out, the official had rejected a past request from the eunuch; Sun Liang's suspicions about the eunuch were confirmed.
 The eunuch was whipped and sent for punishment.